nanlabs/automation-seed/README.md

 </div>

+> This project was generated using [create-awesome-node-app](https://www.npmjs.com/package/create-awesome-node-app). **DON'T USE THIS TEMPLATE AS IT!** Generate yours using the command and following the options in the interactive menu.
+Check the docs for more information!

-The "Automation Seed" project template is designed to expedite, simplify, and secure the automation of **User Acceptance Testing**.
+The `Automation Seed` project template is designed to expedite, simplify, and secure the automation of **User Acceptance Testing**.
 Pre-configured with Webdriver & Selenium and entirely containerized with Docker, it's a plug & play solution that saves time and eliminates the need for cumbersome setup and configuration.
 Plus, with no hardcoded system or user credentials, it's a more secure solution for your QA automation needs.

 ## Motivation

 Tired of dealing with outdated and sluggish QA automation frameworks?
 We were too.
 That's why we created this repository to solve some of the common pain points, including:

 - Frameworks with outdated technologies